Grapeseed Oil: Clears Acne Using Vitamin E And Linoleic Acid

 Topical Grapeseed Oil clears acne and skin.

-Grapeseed oil is a topical treatment which is exactly as it sounds – an oil extracted directly from the seeds of the common tabletop grape.
+Grapeseed oil is exactly what it sounds like – a topical oil extracted directly from the seeds of the common tabletop grape.

-It originated with Mediterranean wine producers and a problem that hung over their heads for thousands of years.
-Wine, as you probably know, is made from crushing the grape fruit to squeeze out its succulent juice, with the seeds playing no role.
-Consequently, until the last century, wineries were left with vast piles of grape seeds which were only useful as poor quality animal feed.
+For thousands of years, wine manufacturers in the Mediterranean had a serious dilemma.
+Wine is made from crushing the grape fruit (scientific name Vitis vinifera) to squeeze out the juice, with the seeds being uninvolved.
+Therefore, until the last century, wineries had vast piles of grape seeds left over, useful only as poor quality animal feed.

-This all changed with the industrial revolution, as for the first time ever, grape seeds were useful – they could be used to make oil.
+But then the industrial revolution happened, and for the first time ever, grape seeds were useful – they could be used to make oil.

 A grapeseed isn’t naturally greasy like an olive or coconut.
 The quantities of oil are miniscule and cannot be squeezed out by hand.
 But with high tech machinery developed in the 1800s, and the never-ending supplies from wineries all over the world, manufacturers cleverly identified one of the greatest cash cows of the last 150 years.
-Grapeseed oil became one of America’s premier cooking oils alongside canola oil, sunflower oil, and corn oil
+Grapeseed oil not only become a popular cooking oil, but invaded the entire world of beauty and cosmetics products.

-Grapeseed oil is a beloved oil in massage parlours due to being extremely light and well absorbed, leaving only a light satin film on the skin afterwards.
-It’s a common lubricant in commercial shaving creams, and if you’ve bought a natural moisturiser or anti-ageing cream, there’s a strong probability that you’ve applied grapeseed oil to your face.
+Grapeseed oil is beloved in massage parlours since it’s extremely light and well absorbed, leaving only a light satin film on the skin afterwards.
+Grapeseed oil is common in natural moisturisers, and as a lubricant in many commercial shaving creams.

-Now the hype has spread to the acne market, and the glorious truth is that topical grapeseed oil is superb for your skin.
+Now the hype has spread to the acne market, and the glorious truth is that topical grapeseed oil is superb for your skin, easily defeating the overrated olive oil.

 A substance which acne-prone skin is missing

-It’s one of the many fatty acids found across nature, along with the likes of oleic acid, palmitic acid, linolenic acid and stearic acid.
-Linoleic acid is a polyunsaturated fat, which is more commonly known as omega 6 when found in foods like almonds.
+Grapeseed oil’s main mechanism is supplying your skin with linoleic acid.
+That’s one of the many fatty acids found in nature, along with the likes of oleic acid, palmitic acid, linolenic acid and stearic acid.
+Linoleic acid is a polyunsaturated fat, more commonly known as omega 6 when found in the diet.

 Read Annihilate Your Acne – learn to prevent acne and stop just treating it!

-Most human beings living in the West eat far too much linoleic acid, due to the astronomical increase in vegetable oils on store shelves over the last 100 years.
-Overdosing on linoleic acid can destroy your body and skin by cranking up the immune system, suppressing omega 3s (found in fish), and destabilising cell membranes.
+Most human beings living in the West eat far too much linoleic acid, due to the astronomical increase in vegetable oils in our diets over the last 100 years.
+Overdosing on linoleic acid can destroy your body and skin by cranking up the immune system, suppressing anti-inflammatory omega 3s (found in fish), and destabilising cell membranes.

 For those reasons, I strongly recommend minimising linoleic acid (omega 6s) in an acne-friendly diet…

-…but what’s interesting is that despite the daily overdose which we’re all experiencing, a massive swathe of the population are missing linoleic acid in the one place where it’s vital – the skin cells on our face.
+…but what’s interesting is that many people, including acne patients, are missing linoleic acid in the one place where it’s vital – the skin cells on our face.

-Most importantly for us, acne-prone people are particularly deficient.
-The first telling study appeared back in 1986, concluding that “acne patients have been shown to have low levels of linoleic acid in their skin surface lipids“.
-Since then, a deluge of fresh evidence has followed.
-Principally, a dearth of linoleic acid has been shown to make sebum harder and stickier, and all the more skilful in clogging skin pores.
+The first studies appeared back in 1986, concluding that “acne patients have been shown to have low levels of linoleic acid in their skin surface lipids“.
+Principally, a lack of linoleic acid has been shown to make sebum harder and stickier, and thus more prone to clogging skin pores.

-When linoleic acid isn’t available, your sebaceous glands default to oleic acid instead, which is a monounsaturated fat and therefore has a far higher melting point.
-The resulting clogged pores allow p.acnes bacteria to go wild, and induce the skin cell inflammation which gives birth to nearly all pimples.
+When linoleic acid isn’t available, your sebaceous glands default to oleic acid instead, which is a monounsaturated fat and thus has a far higher melting point.
+The resulting clogged pores allow p.acnes bacteria to go wild, and induce the skin cell inflammation which gives birth to all pimples.

 The many roles of linoleic acid in acne